-The Losses obtained in the stator and the rotor are displayed in fig. 3 and fig 4.
+Iron loss analysis results for the stator and rotor are displayed in Fig. 3 and Fig. 4.

 Stator temperature loss is displayed in Fig. 5, and rotor temperature loss is displayed in Fig. 6.

 For the stator, each part is a heat source, and it is understood that temperatures rise until approximately 75 degrees.
 On the other hand, the main source of rotor heat is the cage, and it can be confirmed that heat is transferred to the rotor core.
 Because it is additionally difficult to emit the heat trapped within the stator, this becomes a high temperature of 90(deg C) or above.